10up/autoshare-for-twitter/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://spdx.org/licenses/GPL-2.0-or-later.html

-Automatically tweets a post title, URL, and optional description.
+Automatically tweets the post title or custom message and a link to the post.

 == Description ==
 Automatically tweets a post title, URL, and optional description.